-Friends, given the time warp in which we all seem to find ourselves, we have passed an executive order to convert masa monthly to a weekly special, for now.
+Friends, given the time warp in which we all seem to find ourselves, we have passed an executive order to convert Masa Feature to a weekly special, for now.
 And, damn, this week is special.
 We’ve been seeing some incredible cooking from so many of you at home, most of whom are making masa for the very first time.

 Recently, we were especially blown away by the results of Justin Crawford (@ipecacfoods), a home cook performing masa miracles using a hand-cranked mill (that’s right, no Molinito required).

 Pre-covid days, Justin Crawford is a bartender at San Francisco’s famed Nopa restaurant.
 Since the shelter-in-place order, he has used the opportunity to take on the kernel-to-masa process at home.
 Justin puffed his way to masa glory from the very first batch of tortillas he cooked, and even with a hand-cranked mill, he’s gotten a consistent puff on every batch he’s made.
 He’s actually gotten so good that he’s now feeding his fellow SF industry friends through contactless delivery.